VladMoskov/testing-app/README.md

   4. For submit unswer select checkbox and click submit-button
   5. During testing 'next' button will disabled until at least one answer is selected
   6. After testing become available results-page, where you can see all questions, with your unswers and correct unswers
+  7. Loginization.
+You can logIn and LogOut.
+You can try it with email: vlad@gmail.com password: 1234

 ## Instalation